kindelia/Kindelia/WHITEPAPER.md

     | * M is the alloc count of the right-hand side        |
     '------------------------------------------------------'

-Kindelia has an accumulated mana limit computed by the following formula:
+Kindelia's elegant runtime is reflected by the simplicity of this table.
+In order to limit computations, nodes impose a hard ceiling on the amount of computation performed, as a function of the block number:

 ```
 mana_limit = 42000000 * (block_number + 1)
 ```

-Note that this limit isn't per block, but for the entire network, as a function of the current block number.
 If a block passes that limit, it is rejected by nodes.
-Note that this limit accumulates: if a block doesn't fully use it, the next block can use, it, and so on.
-That is good, because, in effect, that causes times of low usage to "lend" computation to times of high usage, making Kindelia somewhat resistant to performance losses due to high-traffic applications or periods, while still keeping the maximum synchronization computation in check.
+Note that this limit
+accumulates: if a block doesn't fully use it, the next block can use, it, and so on.
+In effect, that causes times of low usage to "lend" computation to times of high usage, making Kindelia somewhat resistant to performance losses due to high-traffic applications or periods, while still keeping the maximum synchronization computation in check.

-The current Rust implementation is capable of computing about 16 million mana per second in an Apple M1 processor.
-This is about 2.6x larger than the mana limit per block.
-That means that, for every 2.6 seconds a node spends offline, it must spend 1 second catching up, if single threaded.
-That isn't a huge margin, but notice that blocks can be processed in a massively parallel fashion, allowing nodes to catch up with the network state in much less time.
-Moreover, future optimizations and processors will improve these numbers.
+The current Rust implementation is capable of computing about 300 million mana per second in an Apple M1 processor.
+This is about 7 times larger than the mana limit per block.
+That means that, for every 7 seconds a node spends offline, it must spend 1 second catching up, if single threaded.
+While that isn't a huge margin, blocks could be processed in a parallel fashion, and future improvements on the HVM and processors will improve this margin.

-As for space, Kindelia also has an accumulated state size limit:
+Kindelia also has a hard ceiling on the state size, i.e., the size of its heap:

 ```
 bits_limit = 1024 * (block_number + 1)